 In keeping with the traditions adopted from the British Army, officers in the Canadian Expeditionary Force were not assigned service numbers.
 In many cases, however, officers found in the Library and Archives Canada database will show a service number where the officer had previously served as a soldier and was commissioned from the ranks.
 When this is the case, a researcher should conduct subsequent searches of material by both the service number held as a soldier, and by name (with given names and, alternatively, with initials) as he would have been recorded after being commissioned.

-This search result from the Soldiers of the First World War (1914-1918) database shows officers' records without service numbers, and also one example (John Stanley Millett) where the officer served previously as a soldier, and his service record is also noted.
+This search result from the Personnel Records of the First World War (1914-1918) database shows officers' records without service numbers, and also one example (John Stanley Millett) where the officer served previously as a soldier, and his service record is also noted.

 CEF service numbers are the primary identifier for Canadian soldiers of the Great War.
 To many soldiers of the day, and even today for researchers and collectors, the service number is the first clue to the story of that soldier's service in the war.
 That clue is inherent in the knowledge that most numbers were unique, and that the number also identifies the unit to which its number block was assigned for recruiting purposes.

 A summary document of the assigned blocks of service numbers is available at Library and Archives Canada and a set of the pages is linked below for download of the full set of pages.

 Library and Archives Canada Regimental Number List (downloadable as 47 individual page files),

 Courtesy of The Regimental Rogue, the complete document in one file CEF Service Numbers (pdf, 1.9 Mb).

 An excerpt from the CEF service numbers document showing the number blocks assigned to units.